uditkarode/ADF/README.md

 # ADF - Android (SELinux) Denial Fixer

+*This script essentially just scrapes avc denials from logcat, forms supolicy commands to patch them, and executes them one by one till all of them are patched.*

 ## Use through PC
 If you don't have python3 on your android device you can use your PC.
 Clone the repo to your computer, connect your phone to it, and run `fix.sh`.
 Install python3 and adb beforehand.
 Then just do what the script says.